 All kinds of water attractions are here and the many facilities will make your day exciting until the last moment.

-5) Book and get a daily cruise with a boat trip
+3) Book and enjoy a daily cruise with a boat trip

-In almost every tourist resort of Corfu, you can try daily cruises that take you to well-known and unknown nice parts of the island, as well as to neighboring islands, such as Paxos and Diapontia, or on the opposite mainland.
+In almost every tourist resort of Corfu, you can try daily cruises that take you to well-known and unknown nice parts of the island, as well as to neighboring islands, such as Paxos and Diapontia, or on the opposite coast on the mainland.

-Also, a day visit to Albania will satisfy your curiosity.
+Also, a day’s visit to Albania will satisfy your curiosity.

-It is the well-known island hope of the Aegean, just here the options are fewer but equally exciting and fun.
+It is the well-known island hope of the Aegean, just here the options are fewer but equally exciting and full of fun.